Last Updated on January 31, 2022 by Jonathan

-As Americans start planning their summer getaways, too many travelers are blissfully oblivious to the apocalypse that awaits them in 2021.
-They may think they can simply go back to the vacation game plan they relied upon before the pandemic – lock down their flights first, reserve a hotel soon afterward and book a rental car whenever they finally get around to it.
+Bad news, travelers.
+As Americans begin planning their 2022 getaways, many are blissfully oblivious to the car rental apocalypse that has cast a shadow over the travel landscape for the past year.
+Folks may think they can simply go back to the vacation game plan they relied upon before the pandemic – lock down their flights first, reserve a hotel soon afterward and book a rental car whenever they finally get around to it.

-But doing things the old way won’t work this year.
-Throughout most of the pandemic, car rentals were dirt cheap.
+But doing things the old way won’t work anymore.
+Through the early months of the pandemic, car rentals were dirt cheap.
 We’re talking $5 per day in Hawaii cheap.
 But, alas, those days are long gone.

 Why is there a rental car shortage when so many Americans are still avoiding travel?
 While demand for car rental is still down from pre-pandemic levels, more and more people are renting cars as they get vaccinated.
 Americans also have loads of vacation time squirreled away.
 But demand is only half of this car rental apocalypse.